 The Cumberland Trails Conference (CTC) is a 501(c)3 corporation supporting the construction and maintenance of the Cumberland Trail (CT).
 The CT is an extensive trail project.
 When completed, the trail will extend more than 300 miles from its northern terminus in Cumberland Gap National Historical Park in Kentucky to its southern terminus at the Chickamauga-Chattanooga National Military Park located on Signal Mountain just outside Chattanooga, Tennessee.

 The CTC sponsors various volunteer trail construction and maintenance programs throughout the year.
-One of the CTC’s largest volunteer events is a trail construction program, CTC Spring BreakAway, that involves college and university students doing volunteer work during their annual spring break.
-This program is a part of a nationwide collegiate program that allows college and university students the opportunity to provide various types of worthy volunteer work.
+One of the CTC’s largest volunteer events is CTC Spring BreakAway, that involves college and university students doing volunteer work during their annual spring break.
+BreakAway is a part of a nationwide program that allows college and university students to engage in various types of worthy volunteer service.

-Please consider volunteering and becoming a member of the CTC.
+Please consider volunteering and supporting the Cumberland Trails Conference.
 With your help, the project will be completed, creating a lasting legacy.